Heraklion, Crete, Greece

 Interesting fact: Giannis produces two natural wines under a special ‘Great Mother’ label (named after the mother goddess of the ancient Minoans).

 The production is incredibly small, and these wines have gained an incredible cult-like international following.
 No wonder they sell out immediately after release.
-Don’t worry: we’re on a quest to get some bottles on British land!
+Don’t worry: we’re on a quest to get some bottles to British shores!

 Giannis’ family emigrated to Crete after the last Greece-Turkey war.
 This Greek community brought with them many agricultural and winemaking techniques from Asia Minor.
 One of them was the drying of grapes on “tsisveres“- wooden boards that are laid out on the ground, under the sun, during the day, and stacked inside at night, in a way that allows for air to flow through and prevent any rotting.
 This traditional method is used in the product of the naturally sweet, sun-dried Kotsifali.

-Giannis career in winemaking was not straightforward.
+Giannis’ career in winemaking was not straightforward.
 He initially decided not to follow the family tradition and studied engineering.
-But after working as an engineer for a shirt while it soon became apparent that his heart belonged to the vineyards of his childhood and teenage years.
-And so his ‘true’ life resumed, dedicated to the his beautiful vines and wines.
+But after working as an engineer for a short while, it soon became apparent that his heart belonged in the vineyards of his childhood and teenage years.
+And so his true calling was given voice, summoning him to dedicate his life to his beautiful vines and wines.